History of the Institution

 Accountant General to the Government of Madras Rs.3000

-The Audit Board in India was constituted in the year 1860, consisting of two members, Auditor General of India, hitherto the Accountant General to the Government of India, and second Chief of the Military Finance Department who was a Controller of Military Finance at each presidency and Examiners of Military accounts.
-However, the Accountant General to the Government of India was re-designated as Auditor General of India in November 1860 and the local accountants were placed under him for the preliminary detailed audit of local accounts.
+The Audit Board in India was constituted in 1860, consisting of two members: the Auditor General of India (formerly the Accountant General to the Government of India) and the Chief of the Military Finance Department, who served as Controller of Military Finance at each presidency and Examiner of Military Accounts.
+In November 1860, the Accountant General to the Government of India was re-designated as the Auditor General of India, with local accountants placed under him for the preliminary detailed audit of local accounts.

-Sir Edmund Drummond was appointed as first Accountant General to the Government of India on 16 November 1860 by an ‘executive order’.
+Sir Edmund Drummond was appointed as the first Auditor General to the Government of India on November 16, 1860, by an executive order.

 Kapurthala House in New Delhi from where the C&AG of India operated from, before the office shifted to its own building at 10, Bahadur Shah Zafar Marg, New Delhi.

-The foundation for a real and true method of imperial audit was laid when the system of Annual Budget of Imperial Income and Expenditure for sanction by Supreme Government of India adopted partially from 1860-61 and wholly from 1861-62.
-However, in the year 1862, the Department was reorganized.
-The Financial Secretary became the head of Financial Department, which included the Departments of Account and Audit.
-The Auditor and Accountant General to the Government of India became the head of those Departments.
-The designation of Auditor General of India and Accountant General to the Government of India was re-designated to Comptroller General of Accounts in the year 1866.
+The foundation for a comprehensive imperial audit was established with the introduction of the Annual Budget of Imperial Income and Expenditure, partially adopted from 1860-61 and fully from 1861-62.
+However, in 1862, the Department underwent reorganization.
+The Financial Secretary became the head of the Financial Department, which included the Departments of Account and Audit.
+The Auditor and Accountant General to the Government of India became the head of these Departments.
+In 1866, the titles of Auditor General of India and Accountant General to the Government of India were re-designated as Comptroller General of Accounts.

-The scope of the Department was engorged further in the year 1881, when Office and Accounts of the Controllers of Military Accounts, Examiners of Public Works Accounts and Comptroller to the Post Office was opened to the inspection of the Comptroller General of Accounts and his Inspecting Officers.
-In the year 1884, Governor General in Council appointed the Controller General and re-designated as Comptroller and Auditor General.
-It was also directed that each Accountant General included in the term; the Military and Public Works Accountants General and each head of a Separate Audit Department should prepare each year the appropriation audit report of the provinces or department of which he compiled the accounts and forward to the Comptroller and Auditor General (CAG).
-In addition to the inspection of accounts and offices; CAG was empowered to make a test audit of so much of the accounts of any office as he may consider necessary.
+The Department's scope expanded further in 1881 when the offices and accounts of the Controllers of Military Accounts, Examiners of Public Works Accounts, and the Comptroller of the Post Office were opened to inspection by the Comptroller General of Accounts and his Inspecting Officers.
+In 1884, the Governor General in Council appointed the Comptroller General, re-designating the position as Comptroller and Auditor General (CAG).
+It was also directed that each Accountant General, including Military and Public Works Accountants General and each head of a Separate Audit Department, prepare an annual appropriation audit report for their respective provinces or departments.
+These reports were to be forwarded to the Comptroller and Auditor General.
+In addition to inspecting accounts and offices, the CAG was empowered to conduct a test audit of any office's accounts as deemed necessary.

 Growth of the Institution in pre-independence era (1919–1946)

-Montagu-Chelmsford Reforms (1919) envisaged an ‘Independent’ Auditor General on a statutory basis.
-The Government of India Act 1919 was a landmark in the history of the Audit Department as the Auditor General statutorily recognized and his independence and status increased several folds and his title was changed to Auditor General in India.
+The Montagu-Chelmsford Reforms of 1919 envisioned an 'Independent' Auditor General established on a statutory basis.
+The Government of India Act 1919 marked a significant milestone in the history of the Audit Department, as it formally recognized the Auditor General statutorily.
+This reform significantly enhanced the independence and stature of the office, leading to the change in title to Auditor General in India.

 Any Image

-Other side the Government of India Act of 1919, that gave effect to the Montagu-Chelmsford Reforms, established a bicameral Legislature at the Centre.
-The Indian Legislature consisted of the Governor-General and the two Houses – the Council of State and the Legislative Assembly.
-Assembly was inaugurated on 9th February 1921 and the Public Accounts Committee (PAC) was also constituted in the Indian Parliament System.
+On the other side, the Government of India Act of 1919, which implemented the Montagu-Chelmsford Reforms, introduced a bicameral Legislature at the Centre.
+The Indian Legislature comprised the Governor-General and two Houses: the Council of State and the Legislative Assembly.
+The Legislative Assembly was inaugurated on February 9, 1921, and within the Indian Parliament System, the Public Accounts Committee (PAC) was also constituted.

 Any Image

-The Appropriation Accounts and Audit Report for the year 1921-22 were the first to be examined by the PAC.
-The Audit Reports placed before PAC by Auditor General were grouped in two sets; Audit Reports and Appropriation Reports.
-Each set consist of a number of reports by three Accountants General (Central Revenues, Railways and P&T) who solely deal with the revenue and expenditure of the Government of India.
+The first Appropriation Accounts and Audit Report for the year 1921-22 were examined by the PAC, marking a significant milestone.
+The Auditor General presented two sets of reports to the PAC: Audit Reports and Appropriation Reports.
+Each set included reports from three Accountants General (Central Revenues, Railways, and P&T) responsible for overseeing the revenue and expenditure of the Government of India.

-First time in 1925, separation of accounts from audit was started in Indian Railways.
-As per the resolution passed by assembly, the Auditor General is responsible for audit alone.
-He should no longer be required to maintain the accounts of the Railways.
-An experimental system was introduced in the East Indian Railway from 1st December 1925.
-The scheme was introduced on permanent basis from the 1st April 1929 and order was also made by the Secretary of State in Council.
-The Accountant General, Railways, ceased to exist as such with effect from the 1st April 1929.
-The audit side of the work was taken over by the Director of Railway Audit.
+In 1925, the separation of accounts from audit commenced in the Indian Railways for the first time.
+Following a resolution passed by the assembly, the Auditor General's responsibility was solely focused on audit, no longer including the maintenance of railway accounts.
+An experimental system was introduced in the East Indian Railway starting from December 1, 1925, and was formally implemented on a permanent basis from April 1, 1929, by order of the Secretary of State in Council.
+The position of Accountant General, Railways, was abolished effective from April 1, 1929, and the audit functions were transferred to the Director of Railway Audit.

 Any Image